Untitled

 Methods

-• multimedia presentations and resources
+• multimedia presentations and academic resources

-• readings, writing, and inquiry-based research
+• inquiry-based research

-• connection to learning community
+• weekly engagement with learning community

 Evaluation Criteria